mirzaabdulwahab1612/Line-scan-Camera-Input-processing-using-ConvLSTMs-for-visual-monitoring/README.md

-This repository contains a demo code for road crack monitoring using line-scan camera-input processing methodology
+This repository contains a demo code for road crack monitoring using line-scan camera-input processing methodology.

 # Line-scan camera input processing with ConvLSTMs for Road Condition Monitoring